Last Updated: Sep 19 2013

 What Else is Needed

 This list of components will make up the heart of the computer system, but it still needs a few parts.
 There are no speakers for the system which is probably something that most people playing games would want.
-About.com's Peripheral site has a list of some good 2.1 Speakers Sets Under $100 or maybe a gaming headset.
-Finally, a good monitor that mixes screen size and resolution while being affordable is key.
+There are some monitors but if you plan on also communicating while in the games, a nice headset is probably a good option.
+A good monitor that mixes screen size and resolution while being affordable is key.
 Check out my selection of the Best 24-Inch LCD Monitors for a good balance of size and price.

 Putting it All Together